iloveyii/docker-crashcourse/README.md

 - Save your needed images locally as it may disappear
 - Download from most trusted sources

-# PART 2 : Creating Docker images
+# CHAPTER 2 : Creating Docker images

 ### Usage
 - Dockerfile is used when we need to create (and configure) an image that does not exist in docker hub